Daniel-KM/Omeka-S-module-SearchSolr/README.md

 add yourself to the solr group (`sudo usermod -aG solr myName`).

-If the service is not available after the install, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for CentOs 8 (see the [solr service gist]):
+If the service is not available after the install, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for Debian 11 or CentOs 8 (see the [solr service gist]):
 This is useless if the file "/etc/init.d/solr" is available and used.

+After creating the following file, run `sudo systemctl daemon-reload`.

 ```ini
 # Save this file as /etc/systemd/system/solr.service as root